how do you know we're a fit?

 Our first few sessions will focus on getting to know you.
 We will work to gain an understanding of the concerns, hopes, and the goals that bring you to therapy.
-We will then tailor therapy to your specific needs and create a plan to achieve the outcomes you want.
+I will then tailor therapy to your specific needs and bring the perspectives, modalities, and approaches that I feel may fit you.
 You may be asked to reflect, to share your thoughts, to express your emotions, to consider alternatives, and to get comfortable with the uncomfortable.
-We know that sometimes trying something new like therapy can feel vulnerable and scary.
+I know that sometimes trying something new like therapy can feel vulnerable and scary.
 You will be entirely supported throughout your entire counseling journey.

 Your confidentiality matters.
-In fact, protecting your confidentiality is part of our ethical codes.
+In fact, protecting your confidentiality is part of my ethical code as a mental health professional.
 It assures your privacy, trust, and your ability to share freely and openly in your sessions.
 Everything you tell me is confidential with a few exceptions: If I feel that you are an immediate danger to yourself or others, I can break confidentiality to keep you/others safe.
 If I hear about the abuse (or suspected abuse) of anyone under the age of 18, an elderly person, or someone with a disability, I am mandated to report it.
 If confidential information is subpoenaed in a court of law, I must comply with the subpoena and this would not happen without your prior knowledge.
 Additionally, I am mandated to share diagnostic information as necessary to obtain payment for services.

 Research strongly supports the conclusion that medication in conjunction with therapy is far more effective than just medication alone.
 Your doctor or psychiatrist may or may not feel that medication would be of assistance to you.
 If you would like to explore the option of medication, I can help you find a provider to discuss this with you.
 Therapy is not always easy, and it can be tempting to want to solve a problem with medication alone.
 Clients typically find that the hard work they do in therapy is well worth the reward of feeling much better about themselves and their lives.

 Online therapy is no different than in-person therapy aside from not sharing physical space together.
-Research shows it is just as effective.
+Think of online therapy as having sessions with a therapist through Facetime or Skype.
+But therapists use a HIPAA-complaint software that is secure, encrypted, and follows regulations for health information and patient privacy laws.
+Research shows online therapy is just as effective as office sessions.
 However, not everyone is a good fit for online sessions so it's best to have a phone consultation so we can decide together what modality fits you best.